 Journal Paper printables

-Looking for dot, graph or ruled printable journal paper?
-You can use my free bullet journal printable paper here, just download and print whenever you want!
+Looking for dot, graph, or ruled printable journal paper?
+You can use my free bullet journal printable paper here, just download and print this bullet journal paper as many times as you want!

-These are also great for kids activities, practice hand writing or to test out some bullet journal layouts on the paper before you bring it to the notebook page.
+A great point to remember is that this isn’t just printable bullet journal paper.
+These are also great for kids’ activities, practice handwriting, or testing out some bullet journal layouts on paper before you create them in your actual notebook pages.

 What paper to use for journaling?

 The paper you use is totally up to you and that is the reason why I have all 3 versions available for free download.